Scientific Name

 Common Houseleek can be grown from seeds, seedlings, or by dividing offsets.

 Don't plant your Common Houseleeks too deeply.
 Dig a shallow hole and spread the roots.
-Cover the plant's crown and gently tamp the soil, so it is firm in the ground.
+Cover the plant's crown and gently tamp the soil so it is firm in the ground.
 Water lightly, but you don't need to water newly planted Common Houseleek daily as you would with non-succulents.
 Common Houseleeks need to let their roots dry out between waterings.

-Seeds can be sprinkled on top of a soil or gravel mix and kept moderately moist until they germinate.
+Seeds can be sprinkled on top of a soil or gravel mix and kept moderately moist until germinating.
 Once they sprout, sprinkle some fine gravel around them as mulch.
 Seeds are usually started in pots and then transferred to the garden as seedlings.
 You can start your seeds in the fall and transplant them in the spring.

 Common Houseleeks will spread by underground roots.
 Each plant multiplies by at least 4 in a growing season by producing tiny offset plantlets all around the perimeter of the "hen."
 These are the "chicks."
 The chicks can be snapped off and replanted elsewhere at any time.